A first-time travel experience in Cebu

 The next day is our time to go back home to Cebu City.
 But before we check out, Jinyoung had a small favor to ask from me.
 He said that he wanted to try to eat something before we head back to the port and back home.
 It was not balut because he already had lots of them when he stayed in Bacolod (and he hated it).
 But something else you won’t expect he would be asking.
 He wanted to try to eat a coconut and drink coconut water.

-The pleasure is all mine for a friend and he got his first “butong” fresh from the coconut trees near the beach.
+The pleasure is all mine for a friend and he got his first coconut meat or “butong” fresh from the coconut trees near the beach.
 The crew was so generous to get a couple of coconut for us.
 We thank them very dearly for the awesome and warm accommodation.

 More question and answer